 The fraud issues being asserted here are identical to the issues raised in other proceedings.
-Indeed, the Amended Complaint spends the vast majority of its time meandering through those various proceedings before turning its attention to Argentem, almost as an afterthought.
-Specifically, as raised before both the Swedish Courts, and the D.C.
-Court, Kazakhstan alleges that it was defrauded by the Statis and the Award was fraudulently procured in an alleged four-prong scheme: (1) the Statis created falsified financial statements; (2) the Statis failed to disclose to their auditor that their financial statements were inaccurate; (3) KMG relied on the false financial statements in developing its bid; and (4) the SCC tribunal relied on false information in developing the Award.
+Indeed, the Second Amended Complaint spends the bulk of its time meandering through those various proceedings before turning its attention to Argentem, almost as an afterthought.
+Specifically, Kazakhstan raises the same four-prong scheme by the Statis in all these proceedings: (1) the Statis created falsified financial statements; (2) the Statis failed to disclose to their auditor that their financial statements were inaccurate; (3) KMG relied on the false financial statements in developing its bid; and (4) the SCC tribunal relied on false information in developing the Award.
 See generally, Respondent Republic of Kazakhstan's Motion for Reconsideration of May 11, 2016 Order, Stati v.
 Republic of Kazakhstan, No. 14-cv-1638-ABJ (D.D.C.
-May 18, 2016), ECF No. 37 (hereinafter, "Reconsideration Mot."); Svea Court of Appeal Judgment; Stati, 302 F. Supp. at 193-94; Am.
-Compl. ¶ 22, 83, 128, 187.
+May 18, 2016), ECF No. 37 (hereinafter, "Reconsideration Mot."); Svea Court of Appeal Judgment; Stati, 302 F. Supp. at 193-94; Compl. ¶¶ 116, 121, 164-69, 209.

-A detailed comparison of these four steps shows how they repeat in all of Kazakhstan's actions:
+A detailed comparison of these four steps shows how Kazakhstan keeps repeating the same refrain: